 Claim rejection is a pretty common thing with travel insurance policies, but it certainly depends on who your insurer is.
 If you have bought travel insurance from a shoddy insurer, then there are chances that a substantial percentage of your claims will be rejected.

-By looking at these advantages as well as disadvantages of travel insurance policies, you may now have a clear understanding of whether you should opt for one or not.
+By looking at these pros and cons of travel insurance policies, you may now have a clear understanding of whether you should opt for one or not.
 In our opinion, if you sign up for a good travel insurance policy, then it’ll be beneficial for you in case something goes wrong.